 This course introduces the students to a variety of advanced electronics systems such as microwave systems, transmission line systems, antenna systems, analog and digital communications systems, automatic control systems, and robotics.
 The course includes lab experience in a variety of labs.
-Co-requisite: CSE 432.
+Prerequisite: CSE 332.